Hey there! I’m Carrie,

 as written in The Warrior’s Bride.

 More than anything, I strive to write encouraging books.
 My fiction is purposely clean, happily-ever-after, gentle romance stories that show practical Christianity.
-My nonfiction for military spouses is
+My nonfiction is

 You’ll see a lot of my heart and values in my weekly blog posts.
-Sometimes I post about great books, and every great once in a while I hand the reins over to a friend who challenges me to keep seeking Christ.
+I like to post about what I’m learning and every once in a while I hand the reins over to a friend who challenges me to keep seeking Christ.
 God’s taught me many things that I want to share with you, and I know He still has a lot to teach me.
 It’s going to be an incredible journey!
 Will you join me?

 NOTE: Want to know more about publishing?
 Click here for answers to the questions I’m most asked.